shivashant25/Nerdio-Lab/Hands-on lab/10-monitoring.md

    ![](media/9s1.png)

-1. Under Monitoring Insights pop up, Click on **Continue** which will redirect to the AVD Insights page in Azure portal.
+1. Under the Monitoring Insights pop-up, Click on **Continue** which will redirect to the AVD Insights page in the Azure portal.

    ![](media/9s2.png)